web-devkits/wasm2native/doc/compile_wasm_app_to_native.md

 ### Example usage

-After compiling the C/C++ source code to wasm32/wasm64 file(more details please follow the steps in [build_wasm_app.md](./build_wasm_app.md)), you can use the `wasm2native` to compile the Wasm file to a native object file in sandbox/no-sandbox mode, and then use a linker like gcc/clang to link that object file with `vmlib` to generate the final product, it could be an executable file, shared library, or static library.
+After compiling the C/C++ source code to wasm32/wasm64 file(more details please follow the steps in [build_wasm_app.md](./build_wasm_app.md)), you can use the `wasm2native` to compile the Wasm file to a native object file in sandbox/no-sandbox mode, and then use a linker like gcc/clang to link that object file with auxiliary library(`libvmlib.a` or `libnosandbox.a`) to generate the final product, it could be an executable file, shared library, or static library.

-#### Compile wasm32/wasm64 code to the native object file
+#### Compile wasm32/wasm64 file to the native object file

 You can compile the wasm64 to either sandbox mode or non-sandbox mode, but wasm32 only supports sandbox mode, and wasm64 no-sandbox mode need to add the compile flag `-Wl,--emit-relocs` when generating wasm64 file.